 - You have no other source of income or money

-– Benefits you may be entitled to would not be enough to cover the cost of living
+- Benefits to which you may be entitled would not be enough to cover the cost of living

 How do I get it?

-The ideal situation when taking out income protection insurance in Ireland, is as part of a group scheme, such as those provided in the workplace, as it is often cheaper and insurers require less detailed medical information in this situation.
-If you take out an individual policy, it may be more expensive, and you will likely have to give more detailed information to your insurance provider.
+The ideal situation when taking out income protection insurance in Ireland is as part of a group scheme, such as those provided in the workplace, as it is often cheaper and insurers require less detailed medical information in this scenario.
+If you take out an individual policy, it may be more expensive and you will likely need to give more detailed information to your insurance provider.

-The cost of your premium and the income protection quote you receive will depend on things such as:
+The cost of your premium and the income protection quote you receive will depend on factors such as: